-Let’s use a fictitious example to see the numbers in action.
+Let’s use an example to see the numbers in action.

-That would give a lead value of £500.
+That would give an average lead value of £500.

-Our fictional company, Company A, now know a rough idea of their lead value.
+Our fictional company, Company A, now has a rough idea of their average lead value.

 But how does this help them optimise their marketing for their current opportunities?